Heller and D’Onofrio on the eclectic Modernists who defined an era

 Τyperoom: How long have you been working on this project?

-Steve: A bit over a year and a half.
+Heller: A bit over a year and a half.
 But it has been percolating for longer.

-Greg: Ι’ve been thinking about (and collecting) this period of design for approx. 10 years; it’s been approx. 2 years since we held our first meeting about the book.
+D'Onofrio: Ι’ve been thinking about (and collecting) this period of design for approx. 10 years; it’s been approx. 2 years since we held our first meeting about the book.

 Τyperoom: What was the most difficult aspect in the process?

-Steve: Getting permissions to use a fair percentage of the material.
+Heller: Getting permissions to use a fair percentage of the material.
 This is a huge problem these days.
 For material as ephemeral as graphic design, it is incredible how many people and institutions make it difficult to chronicle its history.

-Greg: In addition to the frustrating permissions process I found it difficult to determine the final list of designers to be included.
+D'Onofrio: In addition to the frustrating permissions process I found it difficult to determine the final list of designers to be included.
 And once we decided, choosing the work for each designer was tough.
 Telling a visual story about American modern meant choosing the most appropriate images.
 Fortunately, we discovered (and rediscovered) so much fantastic work.
 The Moderns includes 786 illustrations.

 Τyperoom: Which elements defined the visual aesthetics of postwar modernity?

-Steve: Geometric form, overlapping primary color, collage imagery, minimalist typography, white space, abstract art, these are among the defining traits.
+Heller: Geometric form, overlapping primary color, collage imagery, minimalist typography, white space, abstract art, these are among the defining traits.

 Permission of Elaine Lustig Cohen